Longest Sub{string,array}¶

 The problem asks for the maximum length of a non-empty substring of s that can be made equal to the corresponding substring of t, under the condition that the total cost of making all characters of the substring equal does not exceed maxCost.
 The cost of changing a character to another character is equal to the absolute difference in their ASCII values.
 This solution employs a sliding window approach, where the window dynamically adjusts to maximize the substring length while keeping the total cost within the budget.

-• Expand the window by incrementally including characters from the right, calculating the cost for each new character added to the window.
-The cost is determined by the absolute difference in ASCII values between corresponding characters in s and t.
+Expand the window by incrementally including characters from the right, calculating the cost for each new character added to the window.
+The cost is determined by the absolute difference in ASCII values between corresponding characters in

 The function equalSubstring iterates through the strings s and t, adjusting the window size as described, and returns maxi, representing the length of the longest substring where the total cost of making characters equal does not exceed maxCost.